 You can apply Rust-Oleum Topcoat to galvanised steel, aluminium, copper, zinc, and Plastisol coated sheeting, providing a long-lasting, durable finish.
 It’s not as quick-drying as Wethertex CP80, but you can apply a second coat after 8 hours.

 Like Wethertex, the weather at the time of application is critical.
-Avoid hot or cold days, and don’t apply the paint if it looks like rain in the next 24 hours.
-You can use a brush, short nap roller, or airless spray gun to apply the paint.
+I.e. don’t apply rust-oleum topcoat if it looks like it will rain within the next 24 hours, and avoid extremely hot or cold days.
+Apply it with a brush, short nap roller, or airless spray gun.

 Pro Tip: One coat should do the job if you’re using a spray gun.